 - Conference App Download: If you’re hosting a large event, a dedicated conference app is often the best way to show where sessions are happening, allow attendees to craft a personalized itinerary, and open the door for post-session attendee conversations and meet ups.
 Use this section of your event brochure to highlight these features so your attendees can download and install your event’s Conference App ahead of time.

 - Event Website: There are many ways you can deliver your event information digitally, the most popular being a dedicated event website.
 We know a few event website solutions that make it easy to build your dedicated event website quickly.
 You’ll be able to include ALL of the information that's typically in a brochure, plus have the control to edit and add to your event website at each phase of your event planning lifecycle.
 If you’re curious about how you can benefit from virtual solutions, check out How to Host a Virtual Conference.

 - Live Streaming Information: If you’re offering your event virtually as an add-on to an in-person event (a hybrid event), then you can use this section of the event brochure to share the list of online ticketing options and virtual attendance information (such as login, hosting platform, etc.) for those who are unable to attend in person.

 Digital Brochures: Nowadays, many event documents that are traditionally offered in print are being delivered digitally.
 Whether you’re looking to save on printing costs, or just avoiding the disappointment of print collateral becoming obsolete upon changing event details — going digital is certainly an option to consider.

 Breakdown of Events & Activities

 This is where the fine details come into play.
-If you want your attendees to actually go to the sessions, you must peak their interest in this section.
+If you want your attendees to actually go to the sessions, you must pique their interest in this section of the event brochure.
 Consider the inclusion of:

 - Individual Pages: If your event is multiple days, give each day its own page with the day’s name featured on the top.